grxxxdy/DungeonsAndGoblins/README.md

 # DungeonsAndGoblins

-Dungeons & Goblins is a single-player rogulike game where you take on a role as an adventurer who dared to step into the depth of the unknown and conquer a dangerous dungeon packed with enemies, foes and various items.
+Dungeons & Goblins is a single-player rogulike game where you take on a role as an adventurer who dared to step into the depth of the unknown and conquer a dangerous dungeon packed with enemies, allies and various items.

 ---